azfarnazim/Weight-Standardized-Residual-Learning-for-Image-Recognition-/README.md

 - `0.01` for epoch `[150,250)`
 - `0.001` for epoch `[250,350)`

-Start the training with'`python main.py --lr=0.1'
+Start the training with 'python main.py --lr=0.1'